abstractinfrastructure/k8s-intro-tutorials/core/README.md

 # Pods
 A pod is the atomic unit of Kubernetes.
-It is the smallest _“unit of work”_ or _“management resource”_ within the system and is the foundational building block of Kubernetes Workloads.
+It is the smallest _“unit of work”_ or _“management resource”_ within the system and is the foundational building block of all Kubernetes Workloads.

 ---

 ### Exercise: Creating Pods
-**Objective:** Create two different pod examples.
-Then view them and their attributes through both the cli and API Server proxy.
+**Objective:** Examine both single and multi-container Pods; including: viewing their attributes through the cli and their exposed services through the API Server proxy.

 ---

 1) Create a simple pod called `pod-example` using the `nginx:stable-alpine` image and expose port `80`.
-The manifest `manifests/pod-example.yaml` or the yaml below may be used.
+Use the manifest `manifests/pod-example.yaml` or the yaml below.

 **Command**
 ```